flandrade/communication-system-simulation/README.md

 - 3 - BPSK and QPSK

 #### Output
-Message modulated according the modulation selected:
+Message modulated according to the selected modulation:

 **BPSK variables**: bitsm1 (no codification), bitsm2 (Hamming), bitsm3 (Convolutionl)